The Mortal Instruments: City of Bones (soundtrack): Composition

 For the "mortal cup theme", he used a viol (a predecessor to violin and cello), which he said "It’s a string instrument, which is bowed, and it’s actually played without any vibrato, so it’s a very kind of metallic sound to it.
 And it has that sort of ancient feel to it.
 It was very prominent during the Renaissance, during the 1400 and 1500s, that was the string instrument.
 It’s got this really piercing, clean ancient sound to it.
 It’s gives a real nice subtle color of ancient times."
 Another melody themes that was written for the score is the "Clary's theme". Örvarsson described the main title theme as "It’s the legend of the Shadowhunters and their history and all that, and we’re trying to depict or convey Clary’s awe, the experience of seeing this magnificent city that we don’t really see.
 The beginning of that piece, when they’re walking into that underground bunker, that has its own rhythmic thing, and it all has its big crescendo when the Silent Brothers are able to rekindle her memory."

 For Clary and Jace's love theme, he used a simple piano version, preceded by a string arrangement and a major and minor key version.
 He also wrote the sparse version of the love theme in the greenhouse sequence, set through Jace's story, where he used piano and bells in the cue, and blended into Demi Lovato's song "Heart by Heart" written by Diane Warren.
 He wrote a "Darth Vader-like theme" for the Valentine, which is like "a bass line that keeps building and building".
-The sound engineer Lewis Jones rented a Minimoog synthesiser, and insisted to play the bass on the old synthesiser, which got a "old, fast bass sound".
+The sound engineer Lewis Jones rented a Minimoog synthesiser, and insisted to play the bass on the old synthesiser, which got an "old, fast bass sound".
 He also wrote a melodic theme for Clary and her reunion with his mother.
 Jace's character did not have a theme, but had an action motif.

 For the scene featuring in a modern-day club, at the end, the music shifts from a club track to morph into the score piece. Örvarsson wrote few string music for the tracks to co-exist or merge with the score.
 Zwart also played all the Bach piano music in the film.
 Besides composing one of the songs, Zedd also produced the score for a primary sequence in the film.